rivy/VSCode-PHP-Format/README.md

 # README
-## This is the README for extension PHP Format intend
+## This is the README for extension PHP Format

 * PHP Formator for VS Code using native VS Code format system.
-* Formator use basic rules of indent format system.
+* Formator use basic rules of indent format system and PHP Style Standards.
 * You can use classic format shortcut or 'format' button in menu.
 * Now its WORKS with PHP and HTML in one file!